CyberHD1811/smltime/README.md

 #### Warning:

-Version 3.0.0 doesn't have any language support like 2.X.X.
+Version 3.0.0 and above doesn't have any language support like 2.X.X.
 Please remember that when you update from previous versions.

 You will get an Output of true with the leapyear function, because it uses 0 as default value.
 You will get an TypeError, if the input for the leapyear function is not a number.